sven-hash/docs/content/run-nym-nodes/mixnodes.md

 Returns the verloc information of your node, which is updated every 12 hours.

 {{% notice info %}}
-Remember to add which endpoint you want to query! `<your-node-ip>:8000` will return nothing if used with `curl` and return a Rocket error in your browser.
+Remember to add which endpoint you want to query. `<your-node-ip>:8000` will return nothing if used with `curl` and return an error if used in your browser.
 {{% /notice %}}

-curl <your-node-ip>:8000/description  or with their browser, just make them go to http://<your-node-ip>:8000/description